 Review the Owner’s Manuals for your boat.
-Every Supra originally comes with an Owner’s Manual for the boat itself and one or more manuals for the boat’s components.
+Every Supra and Moomba originally comes with an Owner’s Manual for the boat itself and one or more manuals for the boat’s components.
 Before anyone operates your boat, they should first read and understand the information contained in the various manuals, particularly those sections dealing with safety.
 If you have misplaced any of the manuals, please contact your dealer or Skier’s Choice, and we will send you a current Owner’s Manual at no charge.
 It may not contain all information relevant to your model, but it does have an extensive Boating Safety section and general information regarding use and maintenance.
-Owner’s Manuals back to 2002 are available on our website.
+Owner’s Manuals as far back as 1990 are available on our website.

 Review and comply with warning and capacity labels on your boat.
 Warning labels are placed on your boat to alert you to potential hazards that may not be obvious.
 They are divided into Caution, Warning and Danger categories.
 Danger means imminent danger of death or severe personal injury.
 Warning means a potentially hazardous situation which could lead to death or severe personal injury.
 Caution means a potentially hazardous circumstance or unsafe practices that could lead to moderate personal injury.
 Labels also tell you how to avoid the hazard.
 You should review the labels with your guests as appropriate.
 Warning labels should never be removed and, if any label is damaged, it should be replaced as soon as possible.
 Pay attention to the capacity label on your boat and never exceed the limit.
 Skier’s Choice regularly reviews safety information based on recent experience and data and makes label revisions as needed.
 Any revisions are posted to our website.
 If you need replacement warning labels, please contact your dealer or Skier’s Choice.
 We will gladly send the latest warning labels at no charge.
 Current warning labels can be viewed at our website.